Sorry, you need to enable JavaScript to visit this website.

 The pass mark is:

-However, the NPPF debrief panel reserves the right to alter the pass mark in exceptional circumstances if they see a significant deviation in the success rate for exams – whether higher or lower – or have evidence to show that a change in the pass mark would result in a fairer outcome.
+The NPPF debrief panel reserves the right to alter the pass mark in exceptional circumstances if they see a significant deviation in the success rate for exams – whether higher or lower – and/or if they have evidence to show that a change in the pass mark would result in a fairer outcome.

 Force examinations officers will be able to access a full list of results via AIMS within three weeks of the examination date.

 All results and feedback reports will be available to candidates within three weeks following the examination.
-Candidates will be notified by their force examinations officer when these are available, and candidates will be sent a link to access their own feedback report via AIMS.
+The College will notify the force examinations officers of the date of the results release, and candidates will be sent a link to access their own feedback report via AIMS.
 Candidates will be required to verify their date of birth, national insurance number and email address to access their result.
 Any errors in inputting these at registration will result in a delay to being able to access feedback.

 The candidate feedback report can be used by the candidate to identify any strengths and developmental needs in the areas that have been examined and assessed.
 The report includes a summary of candidates’ final grading and total percentage score obtained in the examination.
 This is also broken down into subject areas.
 Candidates are not issued with certificates following the examination.